astrskai/astrsk-ai-docs/docs/session/what-is-session.md

 ### Cards

-Cards define the characters and plots within your session.
-You can add multiple character cards for group chats and a plot card to set the scenario.
+There are two types of cards in astrsk.ai: character and plot.
+- Character card
+    - Defines the list of characters that part take in the session.
+    - At least one AI character is required to start a session.
+    - User characters can also be included in a session but is not required.
+- Plot card
+    - Defines what kind of scenario and first message the session is played under.
+    - A plot can also be included in a session but is not required.

 ### Flow

+A flow is a set of agents that work together to create an AI response during a session.
-The flow dictates how the AI processes information and generates responses.
-It's the "brain" of your session, determining the AI's behavior and interaction style.
+Flows dictate how the AI processes information and generates responses.
+One flow can have multiple agents; an agent is an entity that calls an AI model and contains an AI output as a result of the AI call.

 ### Chat History

-This is the record of all messages exchanged within the session.
-It's unique to each session and is not shared across other sessions.
+This is a list of the all past messages in the session.

 ### Session Settings

-These settings are specific to each session and include:
+Below settings are specific to each session:
-- **Background Image:** The visual backdrop for your roleplay.
+- Background Image: The visual backdrop for your roleplay.
-- **Chat Styling:** How messages appear in the chat interface.
+- Chat Styling: How messages appear in the chat interface.
-- **Language & Translation:** Settings for language input and output, including translation options.
+- Language & Translation: Settings for what language is visible in the chat interface and what language the prompt is written in.